HVR-CodeWithMe/SmartWinnr_NewsApp/README.md

 Using the above api the news app will fetch the news and display it to the users.
 The News will be updated at some time intervals.

-SCREENSHOTS folder is provided with the working screenshorts of SmartWinnr News app for the output reference.
+SCREENSHOTS folder is provided with the working screenshots of SmartWinnr News app for the output reference.